 Fifty poems about growing up and growing older, looking back and looking ahead—and doing it all while the TV plays in the background.

-Bob Hope, Netflix streaming, George Clooney, Gary Coleman, Star Trek lunchboxes, The Star Wars Holiday Special and more are duly noted.
+Gilmore Girls, Gary Coleman, The Star Wars Holiday Special, The Great British Baking Show, smart TVs and more are duly noted.

 Former Child Stars is “a commendably original investigation” (UK’s Uncut), tracing how the TV kid went from object of adulation to target of derision.
 In short: How the TV child star became “America’s Least Wanted.”